-YouTube TV also has continued to add new add-on options.
+Those aforementioned add-on packs vary in price, and new ones get added over time.
 HBO Max is available, as is Showtime.
 There's also a Sports Plus bundle with NFL RedZone, Fox Soccer Plus and more.
 And it also has most of the major Paramount Network channels, including Comedy Central, MTV and BET.